 Are you interested in learning foreign languages, puzzle-solving, breaking codes, combinatorics, and/or conjugations?
 Would you like to try your hand at deciphering an ancient script or deducing the logical patterns of Swahili, Hawaiian or Finite State Transducers?
-If so, NACLO is the right challenge for you!
+If so, the NACLO is the right challenge for you!

-What is NACLO?
+What is the NACLO?

-NACLO stands for the North American Computational Linguistics Open competition.
-NACLO is a contest in which high-school students solve linguistic problems.
+The NACLO stands for the North American Computational Linguistics Open competition.
+The NACLO is a contest in which high-school students solve linguistic problems.
 In solving these problems, students learn about the diversity and consistency of language, while exercising logic skills.
 No prior knowledge of linguistics or second languages is necessary.

-For student handbook, go here.
+For the student handbook, click here.

 Will there be training sessions?

-Training session at Georgia Tech for the year of 2022 will take place on Friday, January 12 (2:30 PM – 5:30 PM EST) and Saturday, January 13 (10 AM – 1 PM EST).
-The sessions will be held on line via Bluejeans.
-The link for the online meetings will be made available to everyone who registers.
+Training sessions at Georgia Tech for the NACLO in 2024 will take place on Friday, January 12 (2:30 PM – 5:30 PM EST) and Saturday, January 13 (10 AM – 1 PM EST).
+The sessions will be held online via Zoom.
+The link for the online meetings will be made available to everyone who registers for them.
 Participation in these training sessions is free.
 If you plan to attend a training session, please register here.